stellar/java-stellar-anchor-sdk/docs/01 - Contributing/A - Development Environment.md

 - `Test Profile: auth-apikey-platform`: runs the tests with the auth-apikey-platform profile.
 - `Test Profile: auth-jwt-platform`: runs the tests with the auth-jwt-platform profile.
 - `Test Profile: host-docker-internal`: runs the tests with the host-docker-internal profile.
+- `Test Profile: deployment`: runs all servers so that all SEPs can be tested using the demo wallet.
 - `Sep Server: default`: runs the SEP server locally with `default` profile.
 - `Stellar Observer: default`: runs the Stellar Observer locally with `default` profile.
 - `Platform Server: default`: runs the Platform server locally with `default` profile.